saleheenshafiq9/JantrikGPT/README.md

 # JantrikGPT
 # AI Chatbot with Voice, Text, File, and Image Support

-This project is an AI chatbot developed to provide prompt responses to user commands using voice input and text inputs.
-It also supports file and image commands and generates generative images.
-The chatbot utilizes Optical Character Recognition (OCR) to extract text from images and responds based on the recognized commands.
-The system is designed to be modular, allowing for easy integration of additional features such as generating travel blogs with images.
+Introducing our advanced AI chatbot – your virtual assistant for prompt and intelligent responses.
+Interact through voice, text, files, and images effortlessly.
+With OCR capabilities, it understands text from images and responds based on the recognized commands.
+Experience stunning generative images and create personalized PDFs, including captivating children's books.
+Our modular system allows for easy integration of additional features such as generating travel blogs with images, and Cloudinary integration ensures convenient PDF storage.
+Join our vibrant community and explore system-generated PDFs.
+Get ready to revolutionize the way you communicate and create with our innovative AI chatbot!

 ## Technologies Used
 - Frontend: Next.js